7. Chapter 6

 "I'm sorry, I forgot!" she mumbled, embracing them close.
 They held her affectionately.

 "It has been a long day for all, Idrin; you are entitled to forgetfulness."
 Damhir understood, but despite the attempt at a grin, his voice lacked its usual cheerfulness.
 She stood straighter, her features growing solemn.

 "What has happened?"
 The sombre expressions of both her brothers filled her with strange dread.
 Arvinion studied her face; he knew she was not faint-hearted.

 "Uncle Denethor has passed," he said.
 Deep silence met his words.
 "Madness took him," he continued; "he thought Faramir dead and the City fallen, and tried to burn them both.
 Mithrandir stopped him, and in the end he set fire to his own flesh.
 So the servants who went with him to the Hallows say."

 Idrin sat heavily on the bed, a glazed look in her eyes.
 Many things the Steward of Gondor had been: proud, curt, arrogant even; but his sanity had never been called into question thus.
 To have yielded to grief and despair in such a way seemed unfathomable – he had ever been a strong man.
-Her mind was cast back to times long passed, when the Lord of the White City had been less grim and smiled even.
+Her mind was cast back to times long past, when the Lord of the White Tower had been less grim and smiled even.
 A tear fell down her cheek; she wiped it with the back of her hand.
 She did not feel the sadness that had incapacitated her when her parents had passed, or when her beloved aunt and guardian Ivreth had succumbed to illness two months previously.
 It was a hollower feeling, but one of sorrow nonetheless.

 She felt the bed sink slightly beneath her and a gentle arm wrap about her shoulders.
 Her brothers sat beside her in silence, quiet filling the room.